 Virginia requires that all dogs and cats imported into the state be accompanied by a health certificate with individual identification and the indication that the animal, if over the age of four months, has been vaccinated for rabies (1-year or 3-year vaccine).

-Animal control officials have authority to investigate complaints of alleged cruelty or inhumane treatment of livestock.
-Contact your local animal control office and report the conditions to them, providing as many details as possible, and request they investigate the problem.
+Your local animal control officers have the authority to investigate complaints of alleged cruelty to or inhumane treatment of companion animals and livestock.
+Contact your local animal control and report the conditions to them directly, providing as many specific details as possible, and request that they investigate the situation.